-Pump Casing And Wear Plate Installation (Figure 4)
+Pump Casing and Wear Plate Installation

-If the wear plate (2) was removed, position the replacement wear plate in the casing and secure it with the hardware (11 and 12).
+If the wear plate (7) was removed, position the replacement wear plate in the casing and secure it with the hardware (2 and 3).

-Lubricate the O-rings (3 and 4) with light grease, and install them in the grooves in the bearing housing and seal plate.
-Use a suitable lifting device to position the pump casing over the rotating assembly.
-Be careful not to damage the O-rings.

-Install the same thickness of adjusting shims (8) as previously removed, and secure the rotating assembly to the pump casing with the hardware (6 and 7).
+Lubricate the O-rings (11 and 13) with light grease, and install them in the grooves in the bearing housing and seal plate.
+Ease the rotating assembly into the pump casing.
+Be careful not to damage the Orings.
+Install the same thickness of adjusting shims (12) as previously removed, and secure the rotating assembly to the pump casing with the hardware (9 and 10).
 Do not fully tighten the capscrews until the impeller face clearance has been set.

 A clearance of .010 to .020 inch (0,25 to 0,5 mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
-This clearance can be obtained by adding or removing an equal thickness of shims from each rotating assembly shim sets (8) until the impeller scrapes against the wear plate when the shaft is turned.
+This clearance can be obtained by adding or removing an equal thickness of shims from each rotating assembly shim sets (12) until the impeller scrapes against the wear plate when the shaft is turned.
 After the impeller scrapes, add approximately .010 inch (0,25 mm) of shims to each shim set.